linode/docs/docs/guides/development/python/python-sets/index.md

 #### Intersection

-An *intersection* includes only the elements shared between two sets, the elements that overlap between two sets:
+An *intersection* includes only the elements shared between two sets, the elements that overlap between two sets.

 ![Venn diagram of set intersection](python-sets-venn-intersection.png)